“Jazz” – Audio synthesizer

 The USB port can be used to add a Midi keyboard, Mouse, or to unbrick when used in conjunction with the unbrick button and connected to a PC.

 64Kbytes of the Jazz RAM could hold a 256x256 256 colour screen that could be sent over the HS TX lines to Razz, this would make a simple overlay that could be applied to whatever screen is being displayed.
-The slave SPI ports could be used to manipulate this screen from teh SG2002, DeMon or even Razz itself.
+The slave SPI ports could be used to manipulate this screen from the SG2002, DeMon or even Razz itself.

 FRAM16 map (000000-FFFFFF)